berkeley-cs294-189/berkeley-cs294-189.github.io/_projects/proj06.md

 Moving beyond the basics, we integrate powerful new tools like **Vision-Language Models (VLMs)**, which let the robot understand the world by connecting what it sees with language (e.g., locating an object based on a spoken command).
 The VLM's output then drives the action through **Vision-Language-Action (VLA) models**.
 A key focus is on ensuring **safety for the output of VLAs**.
 Since these systems can generate complex, novel robot actions, we emphasize building robust safety protocols and constraints.

-## EECS 106B Course Context
+## Course Context
 EECS 106B Robotic Manipulation and Interaction introduces students to advanced topics and research in robotics and intelligent machines, including kinematics & control, obstacle avoidance & computer vision, manipulation, active vision, and reinforcement learning.
 It is expected that students have previously taken EECS 106A Introduction to Robotics, have a strong programming background and knowledge of Python and MATLAB, and have some prior experience with coursework in feedback controls.

 ## Learning Goals
 This lab aims to add an introduction to embodied AI to the existing research topics covered in EECS 106B.
 Through the lab, students will:
 1. Develop an **imitation learning** abstracted mental model for a pick-and-place task.
 2. Understand the input and outputs for **VLMs**.
 Compare different VLM implementations.
 3. Apply VLM intuition to robot use case, introducing **VLAs**.